-In week 50/2016 (12/12 to 18/12) the system for epidemiological surveillance in points of care for refugees/migrants received data from 44 centres hosting refugees/migrants out of a total of 45 centres participating in the system (rate 98%).
+In week 7/2017 (13/02 to 19/02) the system for epidemiological surveillance in points of care for refugees/migrants received data from 39 centres hosting refugees/migrants out of a total of 40 centres participating in the system (rate 98%).

 During this week, the observed morbidity ranged within the expected limits.
-One case of "jaundice of acute onset" was reported from one centre.
-Further investigation showed that the case was an acute hepatitis A case, for which public health measures were taken.
-Furthermore, five cases of hepatitis A in refugees hosted in different structures were reported through the Mandatory Notification System that operates in parallel with the Surveillance System In Points Of Care For Refugees/Migrants.
+One case of hepatitis A in a refugee was reported through the Mandatory Notification System that operates in parallel with the Surveillance System In Points Of Care For Refugees/Migrants.
 Public health measures were taken.

-No case was recorded for the following syndromes/health conditions: [7] Malaria (with positive rapid test), [8] Suspected diphtheria (respiratory or cutaneous), [10] Paralytic manifestations of acute onset, [11] Meningitis and/or encephalitis, [12] Haemorrhagic manifestations with fever, [13] Sepsis or shock (septic, of unknown aetiology), [14] Death of unknown aetiology (see table 1).
+No case was recorded for the following syndromes/health conditions: [7] Malaria (with positive rapid test), [8] Suspected diphtheria (respiratory or cutaneous), [9] Jaundice of acute onset, [10] Paralytic manifestations of acute onset, [11] Meningitis and/or encephalitis, [12] Haemorrhagic manifestations with fever, [13] Sepsis or shock (septic, of unknown aetiology), [14] Death of unknown aetiology (see table 1).